utiasSTARS/ROB498-flight/resources/setup_ros2.md

-# How to install ROS2 Humble on a Jetson Nano
+# How to Install ROS2 Humble on a Jetson Nano

 ## Prerequisites